give-to/Hercules/README.md

 # Hercules

-This repository is used to replicate the experiments of article **"Towards Effective Multi-Hunk Bug Repair: Detecting, Creating, Evaluating, and Understanding Indivisible Bugs"** on Hercules.
+This repository is used to replicate the experiments of article **"Detecting, Creating, Repairing, and Understanding Indivisible Multi-Hunk Bugs"** on Hercules.

 **["Harnessing Evolution for Multi-Hunk Program Repair"](https://ieeexplore.ieee.org/document/8812131)** proposes Hercules.
 Since the source code is not provided by the authors, we implement Hercules in this repository according to the description in the paper.